Kimberly Johnson, Assistant Vice Provost for Advising and Director, OAA

 Mike Grose, Associate Dean of Undergraduate Studies

-Robert Ponto, Assistant Dean of Admissions and Recruitment
+Robert Ponto, Assistant Dean of Admissions and Financial Aid

 firstname.lastname@example.org, email@example.com, SOMDFrontDesk@uoregon.edu

 The UO School of Music and Dance (SOMD) is the largest and most comprehensive music and dance program in the Pacific Northwest, offering music degrees through the doctorate.
 The dance program is singular in Oregon, offering both undergraduate and graduate degrees.
 The school boasts the largest full-time music faculty between Los Angeles and the Canadian border.
-Faculty members maintain careers as performers, composers and scholars, and immerse students in a conservatory-quality experience within liberal arts degree programs.
+Faculty members maintain careers as performers, composers, and scholars, and immerse students in a conservatory-quality experience within liberal arts degree programs.
 The school has 400 majors but engages about 5,000 non-majors—one-quarter of the student population—through studio lessons, ensembles, and general education courses.
 Its 520-seat Beall Concert Hall is acclaimed for its beauty and world-class acoustics.
 The school's signature ChamberMusic@Beall series, established in 1969, hosts many of the world's top chamber ensembles.
-Many student recital and ensemble performances are free, and last year 110 of 270 performances were live-streamed free on the SOMD website.
+Many student recital and ensemble performances are free, and about 40 percent of performances have been live-streamed for free on the SOMD website.

 R. Kevin Marbury, Interim Vice President for Student Life

-Kathie Stanley, Associate Vice President & Chief of Staff
+Kathie Stanley, Associate Vice President and Chief of Staff

-Kris Winter, Associate Vice President & Dean of Students
+Kris Winter, Associate Vice President and Dean of Students

 The Division of Student Life supports the university's academic mission through comprehensive programs and services that promote and advance student learning and success while fostering an inclusive and vibrant campus community.
 The Division is comprised of five departments: Career Center, Office of the Dean of Students, Erb Memorial Union, Holden Center for Leadership and Community Engagement, and the Department of Physical Education and Recreation.